tnuman/battleships/README.md

 # web
-Web assignments
-This is the repository for our web assignments
+This is the repository for our web assignments.
+We have implemented the game 'battleships'.